-- outlining the specific behaviour that is considered anti-social and which is having a detrimental effect on others' quality of life, as this will ensure there is little doubt over what needs to be done to avoid the formal Notice being issued; - outlining the time by which the behaviour is expected to have changed in order to give the alleged perpetrator a clear understanding of when the Community Protection Notice might be served; - setting out the potential consequences of being issued with a Community Protection Notice and in particular the potential sanctions on breach, which could act as an incentive for the individual to change their behaviour before a formal Notice is issued.
+- outlining the specific behaviour that is considered anti-social and which is having a detrimental effect on others' quality of life, as this will ensure there is little doubt own what needs to be done to avoid the formal Notice being issued.
+Additional requirements beyond the scope of the behaviour in question should not be included.
+For example, generic requirements that prevent 'any' harassment, alarm, distress, nuisance, or annoyance; - outlining the time by which the behaviour is expected to have changed in order to give the alleged perpetrator a clear understanding of when the Community Protection Notice might be served; - setting out the potential consequences of being issued with a Community Protection Notice and in particular the potential sanctions on breach, which could act as an incentive for the individual to change their behaviour before a formal Notice is issued.

 How the written warning is discharged is up to each agency.
 In cases where a problem has been continuing for a period of time, the written warning may be included in other correspondence.
-However, in cases where the issue of a written warning is required more quickly, it could be a standard form of words, adaptable to any situation - for instance, a preagreed form of words that can be used by the officer on the spot.
+In cases where the issue of a written warning is required more quickly, it could be a standard form of words, adaptable to any situation - for instance, a pre- agreed form of words that can be used by the officer on the spot.

 Enough time should be left between the issue of a written warning and the issue of a Community Protection Notice to allow the individual or body to deal with the matter.
-It will be for the issuing officer to decide how long is allowed on a case by case basis.
+It will be for the issuing officer to decide how long is allowed on a case-by-case basis.
 For instance, in an example where a garden is to be cleared of waste, several days or weeks may be required to enable the individual to make the necessary arrangements.
 However, where an individual is playing loud music in a park, as outlined above, the officer could require the behaviour to stop immediately.